damodharbotta-devops/Jenkins_End-to-End_Project_20-11-25-Deploy-a-static-application-/README.md

-# Jenkins_pipeline
-Jenkins pipeline (Integrate with GIT, Maven, Nexus & Tomcat) and deploy an static application.
+# Jenkins pipeline (Integrate with GIT, Maven, Nexus & Tomcat) and deploy an static application.

 ## Architecture :